-The configurator window is available also for conventional loudspeakers.
-In this case, only the input configuration view is shown.
+The input configuration view is available also for conventional loudspeakers.
 It displays just a single box.

-Figure 8.26 Different loudspeakers providing options for input configurations and filter settings.
+Figure 8.29 Different loudspeakers providing options for input configurations and filter settings.

-8.7.4 Loading Configuration Files
+8.7.5 Loading Configuration Files

-The CONFIGURATION > LOAD menu button can be used to load XGLC loudspeaker setup files for line arrays and loudspeakers.
+The Configuration > Load menu button can be used to load XGLC loudspeaker setup files for line arrays and loudspeakers.
 These files may have been saved by other software applications, such as AFMG's EASE Focus software.

 Loading a configuration file applies the setup stored in the file to the currently selected loudspeaker objects.
 For line arrays, this includes the frame, the number of elements, the box type of each element, the connecting angle as well as the gain for each element, the input configuration and the filter setting for each input.
-All other settings are ignored.
 For loudspeakers, this includes the settings for input configuration and filters.
+For clusters, the configuration file includes the number of elements, the type and the name of each element as well as the relative location and orientation.
+It also includes the input configuration and filter settings for each element.